KxSystems/docs/docs/learn/startingkdb/hdb.md

 ## Sample partitioned database

-The script :fontawesome-brands-github:[`KxSystems/cookbook/start/buildhdb.q`](https://github.com/KxSystems/cookbook/blob/master/start/buildhdb.q) will build a sample HDB.
+The script :fontawesome-brands-github:[`KxSystems/cookbook/start/buildhdb.q`](https://github.com/KxSystems/cookbook/blob/master/start/buildhdb.q) builds a sample HDB.
 It builds a month’s random data in directory `start/db`, and takes a few seconds to run.

 Load q, then: